+The number of full-time faculty members of the College are maintained to ensure the quality and integrity of the various academic programs offered in the four Divisions of the College.
 The Faculty, as defined by Regents' Policies and the Statutes of Atlanta Metropolitan State College, consists of (1) all full-time teaching personnel with the rank of instructor, assistant professor, associate professor, or professor and (2) the following non-teaching personnel: the President, Vice President for Academic Affairs, Vice President for Student Affairs, Vice President for Fiscal Affairs, Vice President for Institutional Effectiveness, Director of the Library, Director of Admissions, and the Registrar.